The Architecture Clinic is designed to guide and accelerate your exposure to the practices of modern software design.

 The clinic starts with a thorough presentation of the IDesign Method, after which the first system is presented.
 The attendees

 are divided into teams; each analyzes and architects the system.
-Then, the Master Architect will critic or approve each team's
+Then, the Master Architect will critic each team's

 design as well as present the school's solution.
 For the subsequent systems design, all teams are reshuffled, so that no team